naninovel/docs/docs/guide/backgrounds.md

 Sprite implementation of the background actors is the most common and simple one; it uses a single [sprite](https://docs.unity3d.com/Manual/Sprites) asset to represent appearance of the background.
 The source of the sprite could be a `.jpg` or `.png` image file.

-Sprite backgrounds can be either managed by editor GUI or placed in a `Resources/Backgrounds` folder for an automatic exposure.

 ## Video Backgrounds